emad-nk/amazon-search-volume/README.md

 * browse http://localhost:8080
 * Open the score-controller link in the UI and insert the keyword
 * controller will return keyword and its score
+* for simplicity you can also run the jar file in the jar folder with the command: java -jar amazonsearchvolume.jar